Accy 420 Section 1, Independent Study (Accountancy Practicum)

 Call it Mississippi’s version of Wakanda… Fifty years ago, Sunflower County was home to a place where African-Americans could eat, work and live economically independent from the all-white power structure.
 “Freedom Farm Revisited” will explore the rise and fall of Fannie Lou Hamer’s Freedom Farm Cooperative and its relevance to today’s Mississippi.
 This 3-hour depth reporting class in the School of Journalism and New Media will immerse students in Mississippi’s history, issues of race, inequality, food economics, public policy and systemic power struggles.
 Students will research historical records, conduct primary source interviews and immerse themselves in experiential learning activities, then produce & publish original media content that connects various aspects of Freedom Farm’s history to current issues, topics, and trends on the state and national level.

-Mktg 356 Section 1, Legal, Social, and Ethical Issues in Marketing
+MKTG 356, Section 1, Legal, Social, & Ethical Issues in Marketing

-This course focuses on various external issues and constraints that often impact upon a marketing manager’s decisions yet are typically beyond the manager’s control.
+This course focuses on various external issues and constraints that often impact a marketing manager’s decisions yet are typically beyond the manager’s control.
 Specifically, it addresses the legal/regulatory issues that impact marketing and both historical as well as contemporary social, ethical, and institutional factors.
-In the Honors section, each student will conduct an in-depth analysis into a specific issue and present a white paper for marketers facing the issue.
+Honors students will examine one or more issues in greater depth than students do in regular sections.

 Phil 103 Section 2, Logic: Critical Thinking (cross-listed as Ling 103)